makerdao/sai/DEVELOPING.md

 surplus Woe, SKR is inflated, increasing the SKR supply and decreasing `per`, giving SKR holders less GEM per SKR.

-The reason for wrapping GEM in the `jar` is now apparent: *it provides a way to socialise losses and gains incurred in the operation of the system.*
+The reason for wrapping GEM in SKR is now apparent: *it provides a way to socialise losses and gains incurred in the operation of the system.*

 Two features of this mechanism: